danintel/sawtooth-faq/installation.rst

 I get this error when running ``sudo -u sawtooth sawadm genesis config-genesis.batch`` : ``Permission denied``
 --------------------------------------------------------------------------------------------------------------
-Change to a sawtooth user-writable directory before running the command and make sure file `config-genesis.batch` does not already exist: ``cd /tmp; ls config-genesispoet_genesis.batch``
+Change to a sawtooth user-writable directory before running the command and make sure file `config-genesis.batch` does not already exist: ``cd /tmp; ls config-genesis.batch``

 I get a ``Key file is not readable`` error when starting ``sudo -u sawtooth sawtooth-validator -vv``
 ----------------------------------------------------------------------------------------------------